 4. Well inform your family and friends

-On most of the routes to sightseeing places in Leh – Ladakh you will not get any mobile connectivity, so do call at home or inform your loved ones whenever there is connection at hand before venturing out for the day for sightseeing or reaching another place.
+On most of the routes to sightseeing places in Leh – Ladakh you will not get any mobile connectivity in Leh Ladakh.
+Hence, you should call at home or inform your loved ones whenever there is a connection available or before venturing out for sightseeing or reaching another place on that day.

 5. Use satellite phones only in emergency

-BSNL has the widest coverage of connectivity but not quality wise, so carry a postpaid BSNL or MTNL connection if possible with you.
-Other networks just remain alive around Leh city only but Airtel may have better call quality than BSNL at any given day.
-I personally over-weight wide coverage over better quality any day because at least you can convey your message by SMS if you have connectivity with you.
+Again, I personally over-weight wide coverage over better quality any day because at least you can convey your message by SMS if you have connectivity with you.
 However, sometimes SMS also does not work.
-Having said all that, the connectivity and reach has greatly improved in last few years and improving every year.
+Having said all that, the connectivity and reach has greatly improved in

 8. Plan for no connectivity in Ladakh